For most of us, money means stress, and privilege further reminds us of how partial life is…

 We need money to live, and it is important that we are paid for our services and thus strike a balance.
 Especially when we do something with passion, the world is least helped when we have to go bust and bury our dreams and our potential.
 And many we help are grateful to be able to give something back.

-What do you think money is?
+What do you think about money and privilege?